GoTeamEpsilon/ctakes-rest-service/README.md

 9. Deploy the War file:

 ```
-sudo mv target/ctakes-web-rest.war /var/lib/tomcat8/webapps
+sudo mv target/ctakes-web-rest.war /opt/tomcat/latest/webapps/

 # useful for debugging (uncomment):
-# tail -f /var/log/tomcat8/catalina.out
+# tail -f /opt/tomcat/latest/logs/catalina.out
 ```

 10. Access the URL `http://localhost:8080/ctakes-web-rest/index.jsp` for testing the REST service.
+This should return a default index page.

-11. To test using a REST client like Postman, use the following URL: ` http://localhost:8080/ctakes-web-rest/service/analyze?pipeline=Default` (ensure to use POST method and RAW response)
+11. Test the installation by issuting a POST request to `http://localhost:8080/ctakes-web-rest/service/analyze?pipeline=Default`.
+You can do this using a client like Postman (remember to use the POST method and RAW response) or the command line using something like:

 ## License